How Small Businesses Can Manage Direct & Email Marketing

 The Value Behind Direct & Email Marketing

 Most small business owners rely on email marketing because it’s cheap and easy, and something they believe they can do themselves.
-Yet, direct mail pieces are more likely to get their customers’ attention, says Chris Dunn, Vice President of Marketing for Dun & Bradstreet.
+Yet, direct mail pieces are more likely to get their customers’ attention, according to Chris Dunn, Vice President of Marketing for Dun & Bradstreet.

 With email you get less than a second of your customer’s attention, but with direct mail you can easily get a few seconds of their time, and more if you can make your offer relevant to them.
 Most people just skim their inbox and delete email, or worse, send emails directly to their spam folder and never look at them.
 But, with direct mail, you can get people’s attention by sending information directly to their home or office.